vocdex/ROI-ball-tracking/README.md

 # ROI-ball-tracking
-Single object tracking with ROI selection and OpenCV build-in trackers
+Single object tracking with ROI selection and OpenCV built-in trackers

 Typical command to run the program:
 ```